- Best Practices

-The March 2013/ Spring issue of the Wood Duck Newsgram is now available.
+The November 2013/ Fall-Winter issue of the Wood Duck Newsgram is now available.
 If you are interested in receiving our colorful and add/free Newsgram, click on the Membership link below or click on the Membership link above for information.
 Your membership to the WoodDuck Society includes a one year subscription to the Newsgram (three issues, March, July, November).
 Become a member today!
+A great Christmas gift!

 The Wood Duck Society promotes the "Best Practices" method for installing a wood duck nest box.
 The box mount method with 'cone guard' for predators is time proven, resulting in safe monitoring (NO LADDERS), low maintenance and most of all 'NO TREES'.
 It is easy for you and prevents most predators including mink, squirrels, snakes and raccoons from killing a hen or destroying a clutch.
 Complete analysis and instructions can be found in Best Practices.
 DON'T MISS READING IT!

 To purchase nest boxes and cone guards for your wood duck project, the Wood Duck Society (WDS) recommends checking out the following websites.
 The Minnesota Waterfowl Association www.mnwaterfowl.com for nest boxes and www.prairiepotholeday.com for 'cone guards'.
 The Wood Duck Society does not make or sell nest boxes or cone guards.
 The WDS is friends with both groups, but is not directly affiliated with either, and receives no monetary benefits from your purchases.

 Photo of fisher compliments of Len Medlock Photo of raccoon compliments of Ron Bice